Cookie Consent Banners: Do You Actually Need One?

 Cookie consent banners were created to solve a real problem — unchecked tracking and data collection without user knowledge.
 But for most website owners, the banner itself has become the problem.
 It degrades user experience, destroys analytics accuracy, adds legal complexity, and costs money to maintain through CMP subscriptions.

-If the answer is yes — because you run advertising, use third-party marketing tools, or have specific functionality that requires cookies — then invest in a solid CMP like Cookiebot or Osano and make the consent experience as clean as possible.
+Because you run advertising, use third-party marketing tools, or have specific functionality that requires cookies — invest in a solid CMP like Cookiebot or Osano and make the consent experience as clean as possible.